Ploxoy/weather_forecast_console/README.md

 ```

 You can modify the cities list to retrieve weather data for other cities.
 You can also modify the PARAMS dictionary to change the options used when making requests to wttr.in.
-The available options are described in the code comments.
+The available options are described in the code comments or you can try to use other keys accordig to wttr.in documentation [wwwr.in help ](https://wttr.in/:help)

 This module provides a function `get_forecast` that takes in two parameters - `params` and `city`,
 and returns a string containing the weather forecast for the specified city using the parameters